 The idea of a playground was put to the Parish Council at their March 2013 meeting.
 The playground would be on part of the Sports Field and the Sports Field Committee Chairman was there to support the idea.
 The parish council was told that a committee would be set up to drive the project forward but that the Parish Council were asked to consider acting as a umbrella body to obtain planning permission, apply for grants and to run the playground for the future in terms of insurance, annual maintenance, inspection fees etc.

 The idea of providing a playground for local children seems good.
-An item in the August 2013 parish magazine by the Chair of the Playground Committee claims that the bulk of the money needed should come from various grant-awarding bodies.
+An item in the August 2013 parish magazine by the Chair of the Playground Committee claimed that the bulk of the money needed should come from various grant-awarding bodies.
 The first part of the play area was opened in September 2015 but fund raising continues towards a multi-use games area.
-Even now (May 2016 at the time of writing) what is still not clear is just how much of an annual committement the Parish Council is taking on.
+Even now (July 2017 at the time of writing) what is still not clear is just how much of an annual committement the Parish Council is taking on.

 The need for charities to be accountable to the public was brought home by revelations in the Daily Telegraph of 9th August 2013.
 The newspaper revealed that the number of charity executives paid more than £100,000 had risen sharply.
 Clearly this refers to large charities but the principle of accountability in how donations and grants are used applies to charities of any size particularly as there are many more small charities than large and they are less closely regulated by the Charity Commission.

 The MP Priti Patel is quoted as saying:-